calaldees/teachingWorkshops/teacherEducation/_interviews.md

 * You have prepared an amazing lesson with guidance from theory and the university.
 You present the lesson plan to your mentor who is no convinced and does not want you to run the lesson.
 How do you respond?
 * In a GCSE class, you have 2 very slow students with special needs.
 They are never interested or engaged with computing.
 You have 28 other students that need your attention.
 How do you split your time?
 * Extra
+    * Your mentor (who is younger than you) - she gives you feedback to action that you don't agree with.
+What do you do?
         * (TODO: reword: how will you respond to feedback from a mentor that is younger than you?)
     * Why did you choose the PGCE over School Direct or Assessment-Only?
+    * How would you deal with students not doing as you say?
     * Provide examples of times when workload and numerous tasks have been managed concurrently?
     * Can you give an example of where you changed your opinion?
     * What will make you a good teacher?